erizov/Professor/semester_1/lecture_11_dynamic_programming/fibonacci/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems

 ### Short Description

-An optimization technique that solves complex problems by breaking them into simpler subproblems and storing results to avoid redundant calculations.
-Solves problems like optimization, sequence alignment, and resource allocation.
+An optimization algorithm that solves complex problems by breaking them into simpler subproblems and storing results to avoid redundant calculations.
+Addresses optimization, sequence alignment, and resource allocation.
 Example: Finding the longest increasing subsequence by building solutions for smaller subsequences.
-Works by identifying overlapping subproblems, storing solutions in tables, and building up to the final solution.
+Operates by identifying overlapping subproblems, storing solutions in tables, and building up to the final solution.

 **Key Characteristics:**
 - **Time Complexity**: Varies